pchemguy/ImageNetPlayground/src/ilsvrc2012_devkit/Hierarchy/walk.md

 - path_rid   TEXT     -- JSON array of rowids along the path (root..leaf)
 - depth      INTEGER  -- number of nodes in the path array
 ```

+`filtered_paths` enumerates all full paths (less shortcut paths).
+An independent question is to define paths for each node.
+Basically, these data is the direct output of the recursive loop `paths_LOOP`, with `curr_id` indicating the node and the paths variables encode the path leading towards `curr_id`, including `curr_id`.

 # Step-by-step logic (by CTE)

 1) `relation_sources`